meken/cloud-hackathons/hacks/mlops-on-gcp/solutions.md

 The generated json file can be copied to the default GCS bucket (created as part of the first challenge) or downloaded locally.

-The parameters for the Vertex AI Pipeline Job:
+The parameters for the Agent Platform Pipeline Job:

 | Parameter            | Value                              |
 | ---                  | ---                                |